-As reported by the FSNAU, the humanitarian situation in the country is dire with the on-going drought affecting a large number of the population.
+The humanitarian situation in the country is still dire with the on-going drought affecting a large number of the population since last reporting since the last reporting of 14th IGAD Drought Disaster Resilience and Sustainability Initiative (IDDRSI) Platform Steering Committee.
 The overall humanitarian caseload reported that over 7,071,270 individuals are in IPC3+.
 The Baxnaano program has received additional financing from the World Bank for the drought response and is able to activate its shock response aspect taking advantage of the existing building blocks for the program to respond to the drought in an effective manner.
 With the additional financing and on-going caseloads in the program, the program is able to cover 2,994,282 (42 %) of the existing caseload of persons affected by the drought classified to be in IPC 3 and above.
-The table below highlights the breakdown of the Baxnaano coverage.